-"This is a new volume of the 'Oriental Series,' and its peculiar and popular character will make it attractive to general readers.
-Mr. Hershon is a very competent scholar. . .
-The present selection contains samples of the good, bad, and indifferent, and especially extracts that throw light upon the Scriptures.
-The extracts have been all derived, word for word, and made at first hand, and references are carefully given."-British Quarterly Review.
+"This is a new colline of the 'Oriental Series,' and its peculiar and popular character will make it attractive to general readers.
+Mr. Hershen is a very competent scholar...
+The present school or contains samples of the good, had, and indifferent, and especially extracts that three light upon the Scriptures.
+The extracts have been all derived, word for word, and made at first hand, and references are carefully given."-Britisk Quarterly Review.

-"Mr. Hershon's book, at all events, will convey to English readers a more complete and truthful notion of the Talmud than any other work that has yet appeared."-
+"Mr. Hershon's book, at all events, will convey to English readers a more complete and truthful notion of the Talmud than any other work that has yet appeared."- Daily News.

-Daily News.

-"Without overlooking in the slightest the several attractions of the previous volumes of the 'Oriental Series,' we have no hesitation in saying that this surpasses them all in interest."-Edinburgh Baily Review.
+"Without overlooking in the slightest the several attractions of the previous volumes of the 'Oriental Series.' we have no hesitation in saying that this surpasses them all in interest."-Edinburgh Daily Review.